 Staff at our school are supported and well resourced.
+An education assistant in every classroom allows teachers to cater for students at educational risk.
 There are well developed systems in place for teachers and parents who have SAER students in their care.
 Support is available, including access to remediation programs, for teachers with students at risk in the area of literacy.
 Professional development enables staff to understand students with different learning needs and utilise resources to support all learners.
 The allocation of resources and manpower is decided by consideration of the needs of teachers and students, and prioritised accordingly.